An adaptive high-order surface finite element method for the self-consistent field theory on general curved surfaces: Numerical results

 \section{Numerical results}

 In this section, we give several numerical examples to demonstrate the performance of the proposed methods.
 In the implementation, we use the linear ($p=1$), quadric ($p=2$), cubic ($p=3$) surface FEM, and adaptive surface FEM, to discretize the spatial variables, and the SDC method with a one-step correction to discretize the contour variable.
-The alternative direction explicit Euler method with iteration step length $\lambda_{\pm}=2$ to update fields in the following computations.
-The following numerical example is implemented through FEALPy \cite{fealpy2020}.
+The iteration step size $\lambda_{\pm}=2$ in the alternative direction explicit Euler method in the following computations.
+The following numerical example is implemented through FEALPy\,\citep{fealpy2021}.